Project SERVInformation about Project SERV grant funding.

 U.S. Department of Education

-Project School Emergency Response to Violence (SERV) funding may be used to reimburse local education agencies (LEAs) for some of the expenses incurred in order to quickly reopen schools, such as hiring substitute teachers and renting vans to transport students from temporary housing to school.
+Project (SERV) funding may be used to reimburse local education agencies (LEAs) for some of the expenses incurred in order to quickly reopen schools, such as hiring substitute teachers and renting vans to transport students from temporary housing to school.
 Activities and costs are considered allowable if they: are directly related to the impact of the November 2018 California wildfires, are considered necessary to restore the learning environment, and cannot be funded by any other recovery funding or insurance reimbursement.
 Funding may not be used for permanent items, such as textbooks, computers and construction.
 Funding may also not be used for air quality testing, soot and smoke damage abatement, purchases of air masks, replacement of air filters, or resetting of smoke or security alarm systems.

 Examples of services allowable under Project SERV: